Albert0i/RU301/topology2.md

 ### X. Summary
 As I have said: "Scaling only happens when certain system limits, ie. CPU, RAM, network bandwidth are reached in a single instance setting".
 If your system makes heavy usage on read, but relatively few on write, consider adding one or more replicas.
 If your system makes heavy usage on both read and write, clustering is the obvious choice.
 As topology evolves, more resource has to be dedicated in day-to-day operation.

 Always starts on single instance.
 When performance demands, try to add one or more replicas.
 Replication, per se, is an elastic solution as it can be scaled up or down with ease at any time any place.
-Clustering, on the hand, should be considered carefully and planned in the very beginning of project.
-It can be scaled up or down but *resharding* is not a trivial issue.
+Clustering, on the hand, should be considered and planned in advance and might be overpowered for small and medium project.
+It can be scaled up or down but *resharding* is a non-trivial issue

 ### XI.
 Bibliography